 What is endometriosis?

-Endometriosis is diagnosed when the tissue that is normally present in the lining of the uterus (womb) occurs elsewhere in the pelvis or other areas of the body and causes pain and/or infertility.
+Endometriosis is diagnosed when tissue that is similar to the endometrium (normally present in the lining of the uterus) occurs elsewhere in the pelvis or other areas of the body and causes pain and/or infertility.
 The lining layer is called the endometrium and this is the layer of tissue that is shed each month with menstruation (period) or where a pregnancy settles and grows.
 This layer consists of two sublayers:

 - A base layer that is always present, this is where the new tissue regenerates following a period